Aldbg74/My_printf/README.md

 <br>

 > [!CAUTION]
-> Please note that copying and submitting the code in this repository as your own for Epitech projects is a violation of the school's academic integrity policy.
+> ⚠️ Warning to Epitech Students ⚠️ <br>
-Doing so can result in severe penalties such as a grade of -42 or even -84, as well as potential disciplinary actions.
+Please note that copying and submitting the code in this repository as your own for Epitech projects is a violation of the school's academic integrity policy. <br>
-Remember, the purpose of these projects is to learn and demonstrate your understanding of the material.
+Doing so can result in severe penalties such as a grade of -42 or even -84, as well as potential disciplinary actions. <br> Remember, the purpose of these projects is to learn and demonstrate your understanding of the material. <br>
-Copying code undermines that goal and is detrimental to your own academic and professional development.
+Copying code undermines that goal and is detrimental to your own academic and professional development. <br>
-Please respect the academic integrity policies of Epitech and uphold the principles of honesty and integrity in your work.
+Please respect the academic integrity policies of Epitech and uphold the principles of honesty and integrity in your work. <br>
-I decline all responsibility if you cheat and get caught.
+I decline all responsibility if you cheat and get caught. <br>
-Thank you for your understanding and cooperation. <br>
+Thank you for your understanding and cooperation.